christianeiselt/docs/Swift/App Marketing/README.md

 - set limit / automatic bidding / maximize clicks
 - max bid 0.50$, increase by 0.25$ every two hours until users are clicking on the ads, then observe whether clicks are turn to registered emails on landing page
 - really cheap way of idea validation
+- "Buy now" button to check for buying intent for idea (then notify when next batch is available)

+## Creating a minimum viable product